 “Seek first the kingdom of God and his righteousness… clean the inside of the cup and the plate, that the outside also may be clean.”
 Matthew 6:33; 23:26

 Jesus started his public ministry by calling an enlarging group of followers or “disciples” to himself.
-They were called disciples, because they left everything and became not just students or learners, but followers: people who applied and lived out what they learned.
+They were called disciples, because they became not just students or learners but committed followers who applied and lived out what they learned.
 Toward the end of their years of traveling together, observing, and learning from their master, Jesus asked his closest disciples “Who do people say that the Son of Man is?”
 Simon Peter replied, “You are the Christ, the Son of the living God,” to which Jesus responded with these famous words: “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven.
 And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.”

 Jesus gave Simon the nickname “Peter” (which means “rock” in Greek) when he recognized and confessed Jesus as the Son of God.
 The question begged here is simply this: What kind of church does Jesus want his disciples to build that gives credence to our confession of his Lordship?
 We find the answer in the Great Commission that Jesus announced to his disciples when he appeared to them after his resurrection and just prior to his ascension:

 “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Matthew 28:18-20